sqrsy/modules/README.md

 # What is it?

 This folder contains Eurorack modules (PCBs and panels) that I designed.
 They are all open to use, but you must make any derivatives open too.
-If you use them commercially, please donate 10% of profits to a charity nearby where you live.
+If you use them commercially, please donate 10% of profits to a charity nearby you.

 I will add detailed part lists and assembly instructions if and when I make them.